 Benches can be made of a combination of rock and steel.

 While I was in the U.S. Coast Guard, my friends and I constructed benches out of surplus hatch boards which had been used to cover the holds on World War II victory ships.
 One of the shipyards in Wilmington NC was dismembering the obsolete cargo ships and hatch boards were readily available.
 They made excellent benches and coffee tables.
 We sanded, stained, and urethaned the wood.
 A local fabricator made the metal legs.
 The hatch boards are identifiable by the handholds in the wood slabs.

-Two styles of metal legs have been used to support the wood slabs.
+Below are four styles of metal legs that can be used to support wooden slabs.

 The metal legs can be either painted, powder coated, or just left to rust.
 The last option can provide an interesting and appealing finish.